VisualComputing/nub/README.md

     @Override
     public void visit() {
       // Hierarchical culling is optional and disabled by default
-      // where cullingCondition should be implemented by you cull(cullingCondition);
+      // Note that the cullingCondition should be implemented by you cull(cullingCondition);
       if(!isCulled())
         // Draw your object here, in the local coordinate system.